AviatrixSystems/Docs/HowTos/troubleshooting.rst

 Run diagnostics on a gateway
 ----------------------------

 Troubleshoot->Diagnostics->Gateway->Diagnostics, select a gateway to run diagnostics.
 Click run.
 When it finishes, click Show to display on the console.
-Click Submit to send the diagnostics result to Aviatrix support team.

 The diagnostics test if the gateway is reachable and its services are up and running.
 Please refer to `Service Description of Diagnostic Result <http://docs.aviatrix.com/HowTos/Troubleshooting_Diagnostics_Result.html>`__.

+If you could not determine the root cause based on the diagnostics, click Submit to send the diagnostics result to Aviatrix support team.

 Debug peering tunnel status
 -----------------------------